Prathamesh-Verlekar/DataWarehousing-and-Business-Intelligence/README.md

 # DataWarehousing-and-Business-Intelligence
-This repository includes all the Data Warehouse and Business Intelligence Projects
+This repository includes all the Data Warehouse and Business Intelligence Projects and Assignments

 # AdventureWorks Purchasing Project